Angle Lake station: Station layout

+The garage has 2,500 sqft of retail space at ground level, with room to support future transit-oriented development on the west side.
+The retail space was converted into The Roadhouse, a local music venue, in October 2023 as part of a year-long public art pilot.
+The garage has three entrances from various streets that connect to different parking levels.

 The station was designed by VIA Architecture, with a theme of "Environment in Motion" to be embodied in environmentally-friendly features and artwork.
 The U.S. Green Building Council awarded Leadership in Energy and Environmental Design (LEED) Gold certification to Sound Transit for the design of Angle Lake station.
 A 50-kilowatt solar power system is installed on top of the pedestrian walkway and garage, while 60 additional solar panels on the station platform's canopy provide 14 kilowatts of power.
 The landscaping surrounding the station uses harvested rainwater for irrigation.

 Art

 Angle Lake station also houses two art installations as part of the "STart" program, which allocates a percentage of project construction funds to art projects to be used in stations.
 Laura Haddad's Cloud is the station's most prominent feature and is suspended over the elevated platform as it crosses South 200th Street.
 The 48 ft, 26 ft sculpture consists of 6,000 small colored acrylic disks that reflect sunlight in ways dependent on variations in light, weather or an approaching train; at night, the disks are illuminated with LED floodlights that fade from orange to blue as trains approach the station.
 Haddid describes her sculpture as a "community landmark" and "sculptural barometer of local weather".
 Jill Anholt's Immerse is embedded in the plaza's grand staircase and consists of four "delicate arcs" made of curved steel and tubing that connect the garage and station.
 Anholt's piece uses the arcs to filter light onto the parking area and "celebrates the process of falling rain".

-The station's pictogram depicts a rainbow trout, the state fish and one that is stocked in Angle Lake.
+The station's former pictogram depicted a rainbow trout, the state fish and one that is stocked in Angle Lake.
 It was created by Christian French as part of the Stellar Connections series and its points represent nearby destinations.
+The pictogram series was retired in 2024 and replaced by station numbers.